croxton/Multiplaya/README.md

 Extends the Playa module to allow retrieval of parent/child relationships for multiple entry ids.

+## Installation

+1. Copy the multiplaya folder to ./system/expressionengine/third_party/
+2. In the CP, navigate to Add-ons > Modules and click the 'Install' link for the Multiplaya module

 ## Examples

 Get related entries which have ALL parents listed - use '&' as a delimiter